Bard Leveling Guide

 Note that you’ll have other Pitch Perfect uses scattered around through this.
 The last one is to spend stacks before your buffs (Raging and Battle Voice) run out.
 This is worth doing, even though you get less potency per stack.

-This opener will be the standard all the way through level 90.
+This opener shell will be the standard all the way through to level 100.
 You’ll add a couple more oGCDs and go through some skill upgrades, but the structure does not change.

 Later GCDs